Introduction

 Why Avoiding It Matters:

-- Keeps your savings rate consistent or growing.
+- Will help you hold your savings rate steady or even grow.

-- Allows you to focus on long-term goals rather than short-term gratification.
+- It makes you focus on future goals rather than on immediate gratification.

 How to Do It: